O-Taha/DinoGame/README.md

 OBJDIR: the directory where the code object is output

 Line 179: The -MF option of GCC may have something to do with outputting the dependencies for the make command?
 Look into it

+**16/11/24 :** Premake5 is the tool that automatically generates .make makefiles.
+To take into account new, separate C files, just re-run it by running cd into build/ then ./premake5 gmake2